Home/Blog/Resource consents explained

 • Rare in residential contexts.
 More common for specific industrial activities or discharges.

-Non-complying consents have to pass what planners call the Section 104D gateway.
-Your application can only proceed if it passes at least one of two tests:
+Non-complying consents must pass the Section 104D gateway.
+The application can only proceed if it passes at least one of two tests:

-If you buy a property with Very High flood hazard and intend to build or substantially redevelop, you may spend $15,000–$50,000 on a non-complying consent application — and still have it refused.
+If you buy a property with Very High flood hazard and intend to build or substantially redevelop, you may spend indicatively $15,000–$50,000 on a non-complying consent application — with costs varying considerably by project — and still have it refused.
 The zone may say the site supports 3 dwellings.
-The hazard classification may mean you can't build any of them.
+The hazard classification may mean you cannot build any of them.

-What "permitted activity" actually means — and why it matters
+§ 4.0Permitted activity: what it means and why it matters

-The permitted activity category is the most important for most buyers — not because it's the dramatic one, but because it's what you're relying on when you assume you can do something without seeking consent.
+The permitted activity category is the most important for most buyers — not because it is the dramatic one, but because it is what you are relying on when you assume you can do something without seeking consent.

 Permitted status is binary.
 If you comply with every standard in the AUP for your zone — height, coverage, setbacks, everything — your activity is permitted and you proceed without resource consent.
 Miss one standard by a centimetre, and you drop out of the permitted category into restricted discretionary.
 There is no middle ground.

 PC120 has introduced new standards specifically for flood and landslide hazard areas.
-A development that previously met all standards and was permitted may now fail a new standard — for example, a minimum floor level requirement in a flood hazard area — and become a restricted discretionary activity.
+A development that previously met all standards and was permitted may now fail a new standard — for example, a minimum floor level requirement — and become a restricted discretionary activity.
 Understanding which new standards apply to your property is part of sound due diligence.

 For properties in Medium flood hazard areas, the relevant PC120 consent category is typically restricted discretionary.
 This is manageable.
 Council can only look at the specific flood-related matters listed in the plan — it cannot refuse on other grounds.
 With a competent flood risk assessment from a qualified hydraulic engineer, most restricted discretionary applications in Medium hazard areas succeed.